artscorestudio/layout-bundle/Resources/doc/index.md

 $ composer require artscorestudio/layout-bundle "dev-master"
 ```

 Composer will install the bundle to your project's *vendor/artscorestudio/layout-bundle* directory.
+It also install dependencies.

 ### Step 2 : Enable the bundle